Halalaluyafail3/MultiMapTemplate/README.md

 `Allocate` and `Free` shall work like the functions `malloc` and `free` with an extra `Map` argument, except that `Free` need not support being called with a null pointer.

+## Reserved identifiers

+This header defines the names `MAP_DECLARATION` and `MAP_DEFINITON` as macros, these macros shouldn't be defined prior to including the header file.
+Names used by `MAP_DEFINITION` shouldn't be used as macro names, except `typeof`.
+Names starting with `MapRESERVED__` are reserved for this header in all contexts.

 # Example
 ```c
 #include "Library/MultiMapTemplate.h"